kyle-n/kyle-n.github.io/posts/why-i-left-journalism.md

 Sometimes people ask me why I left journalism.
 I left for two reasons.

-First, "reporting" and "speaking to strangers" was tough for an introvert.
-I prefer my sitting in my office solving logic puzzles ("programming").
+First, reporting and speaking to strangers was tough for an introvert.
+I prefer sitting in my office solving logic puzzles ("programming").

 The other reason is sad.
 The news industry is dying.
 I don't think non-journalists realize how bleak things are.
 I got out in 2019 when the getting was good.